 Head and neck cancer develops in almost 65,000 people in the United States each year.
 Excluding skin and thyroid cancers, > 90% of head and neck cancers are squamous cell (epidermoid) carcinomas; most of the rest are adenocarcinomas, sarcomas, and lymphomas.

 The most common sites of head and neck cancer are the

-Additional discussions regarding other sites of head and neck tumors are found elsewhere in The Manual:
+Other sites of head and neck tumors are

 The vast majority of patients, 85% or more, with cancer of the head and neck have a history of alcohol use, smoking, or both.
 Heavy long-term users of tobacco and alcohol have an almost 40-fold greater risk of developing squamous cell carcinoma.
 Other suspected causes include use of snuff or chewing tobacco, sunlight exposure, previous x-rays of the head and neck, certain viral infections, ill-fitting dental appliances, chronic candidiasis, and poor oral hygiene.
 In India, oral cancer is extremely common, probably because of chewing betel quid (a mixture of substances, also called paan).
 Long-term exposure to sunlight and the use of tobacco products are the primary causes of squamous cell carcinoma of the lower lip.